AC 590 Internship in Accounting Practice (1 credit)

 AC 781 International Dimensions of Accounting (3 credits)

 Building on the premise that sensitivity to international accounting issues is important for professional success in the global business environment, this course examines financial and managerial accounting topics relevant in the international context.
 It addresses topics such as the differences between U.S. GAAP and IFRS, accounting for foreign currency transactions and translations, international financial statement analysis, contemporary accounting issues, performance evaluation of foreign operations, and international transfer pricing and taxation.

 AC 793 Professional Accounting Research and Policy (3 credits)

-Introduces graduate students to professional accounting research.
-Focuses on how research can help address measurement, uniformity and disclosure issues that regularly arise in business.
-Reviews and critiques research works and their implications for the practice of accounting.
+The course introduces graduate students to professional accounting research.
+It focuses on how research can help address measurement, uniformity and disclosure issues that regularly arise in business.
+It reviews and critiques research works and their implications for the practice of accounting.
 Investigates ethical perspectives and emerging professional issues.
-Evaluates policy formulation of professional accounting standards and their impact on business reporting.
+The course evaluates policy formulation of professional accounting standards and their impact on business reporting.
 Students research, analyze, develop and present proposed solutions to accounting and related business cases found in practice using modern information technology resources.